JamesRobertSutcliffe/console-finance/README.md

 ## Description

-    What was your motivation?
-    Why did you build this project?
-(Note: the answer is not "Because it was a homework assignment.")
-    What problem does it solve?
-    What did you learn?
-    What makes your project stand out?

 I was motivated to complete this project so that I could gain a more in depth understanding of logic in javascript.
 I built it to develop my logic and syntax skills within javascript.
 The project solves a number of prompted mathematical problems using javascript fundamentals.
 By completing this project I gained a more in depth understanding of javascript fundamentals including Arrays, Loops and Variables.

 ## Installation